rebuilding-camelot/citadel-academy/README.md

 > *"The best time to plant a tree was 20 years ago.
 The second best time is now."*
 > – Chinese Proverb

+## We're providing the opportunity for you to plant your 'tree of knowledge' now!

 [![Built with Nostr](https://img.shields.io/badge/Built%20with-Nostr-purple)](https://nostr.com)
 [![Powered by Bitcoin](https://img.shields.io/badge/Powered%20by-Bitcoin-orange)](https://bitcoin.org)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)